 Excellent support system

 When you have a unique support system in place, your user activation will improve tremendously.
 You will also build overall customer goodwill.
-One way to do this is identifying users that signed up for 30 days and give them priority support.
+One way to do this is to identify users that signed up for 30 days and give them priority support.
 By doing this, you can enhance the user experience.
 Other than that, you will also learn some of the problems that users face within the first 30 days.
 You can use the information to write documentation that addresses the issues and give to the users.

 Automate your welcome emails